February 27, 2019

-Doctors of the World has been working in Nigeria since 2007, and is currently responding to the ongoing insecurity that is affecting displaced communities in Borno state.
-Borno state has the highest numbers of internally displaced people (IDPs) in the region, with an estimated 1.5 million people currently displaced there.
+Our teams are currently responding to the ongoing insecurity that is affecting displaced communities in Borno state.
+Borno state has the highest numbers of internally displaced people (IDPs) in the region, with an estimated 2.2 million people currently displaced there.
 The vast majority of the people we treat are those fleeing fierce fighting in the north.

-We also have Community Mobilizers who go house to house providing health education.
-If they encounter someone who is unwell and has not yet visited the clinic, our mobilizers provide them with support and encourage them to get in touch with a member of our staff or to visit the clinic.
+We also employ community health workers who go house to house providing health education.
+If they encounter someone who is unwell and has not yet visited the clinic, our health workers provide them with support and encourage them to get in touch with a member of our staff or to visit the clinic.